giantswarm/kubectl-gs/docs/template-cluster-cr.md

     Must be configured with AZ of the installation region.
 E.g. for region *eu-central-1* valid value is *eu-central-1a*.
   - `--domain`  - base domain of your installation.
 Customer solution engineer can provide this value.
   - `--name` - cluster name.
+  - `--pods-cidr` - CIDR applied to the pods.
+If you don't set any, the installation default will be applied.
+Only versions *11.1.4+ support this feature.
   - `--owner` - organization, owning tenant cluster.
 Must be configured with existing organization in installation.
   - `--region` - tenant cluster AWS region.
 Must be configured with installation region.
   - `--release` - valid release version.